Aftaputra/Microscope-OF/apidocs/dev/README.md

 * We recommend all development is done on a branch.
 * If you are editing the web app, please see our see the README in the [webapp](webapp) directory.
-* If you want to try a branch with webapp changes (that are already pushed to GitLab), but don't want to compile the javascript, then run `python pull_webapp.py -b <branch_name>` to get the artifacts from the GitLab CI.
+* If you want to try a branch with webapp changes (that are already pushed to GitLab with a passing pipeline), but don't want to compile the javascript, then run `python pull_webapp.py -b <branch_name>` to get the artifacts from the GitLab CI.

 **For development on a Raspberry Pi** we recommend VSCode Remote session from another computer.
 This allows you to use your usual developer environment to write code, but everything runs on the Raspberry Pi with real hardware.
 Note that the repository is cloned by default over `https`, so you will probably need to change the "remote" URL to your fork of the repository, or to SSH, before you're able to push changes.